w3c/wot-architecture/proposals/security_and_privacy.md

 common in the IoT (IoT endpoint devices are often servers) a WoT Server is never forced to do what a WoT Client requests.

-That said, an "gateway" Servient might be developed by a manufacturer that allows broad access to other devices.
+However, a "gateway" WoT Servient (Client/Server hybrid) _might_ be developed by a manufacturer that allows broad access to other devices.
-In this case, such a gateway service should be protected by access controls (in the Zero-Trust approach, _every_ service uses access controls, encryption, and authentication).
+In this case, such a gateway service should be protected by strict access controls, such as in the Zero-Trust approach, where _every_ service uses access controls, encryption, and authentication.

 ### 11. [Does this specification allow an origin some measure of control over a user agent’s native UI?](https://www.w3.org/TR/security-privacy-questionnaire/#native-ui)

-No.  The WoT Architecture is M2M and makes no mention of direct user interfaces.
+**No**.
+The WoT Architecture is M2M and makes no mention of direct user interfaces.

-That said, some devices connected via the WoT may have local user interfaces which might be exposed to control over network interactions.
-Exposure of such controls is at the discretion of individual device manufacturers, who should do an analysis of security risks as part of their software development process.
+However, some devices connected via the WoT may have local user interfaces of various kinds (buttons, speakers, displays, etc.) which might be exposed to control over network interactions.
+Exposure of such controls
+is at the discretion of individual device manufacturers, who should do an analysis of security risks as part of their software development process.

 ### 12. [Does this specification expose temporary identifiers to the web?](https://www.w3.org/TR/security-privacy-questionnaire/#temporary-id)

+**Yes**.
+In fact _permanent_ identifiers may be exposed.

 The WoT Thing Description has a required element (not actually mentioned in the current document, the WoT Architecture, but in the WoT Thing Description) which is meant to be a unique ID (a URN, actually).
 This is necessary to support Linked Data.
 In fact, some domains, such as medical devices in the US, have a legal requirement to support immutable identifiers.